Skip to main content

 Adjust the weights to fit your business model, but keep migration and data in the scoring.
 Those are common blind spots.

-8. Questions every shortlist vendor should answer
+8. What questions should every shortlist vendor answer?

 Ask for written answers to these: